-An arteriovenous (AV) fistula is an abnormal connection between an artery and a vein in which blood flows directly from an artery into a vein, bypassing some capillaries.
+An arteriovenous (AV) fistula is an irregular connection between an artery and a vein.
+Blood flow avoids tiny blood vessels (capillaries) and moves directly from an artery into a vein.

 Products & Services